gitnyasha/paynow-ruby-sdk/README.md

 #Paynow will send a SUCCESS status update message 5 seconds after the transaction is initiated
 #Success – 0771111111

-#Paynow will send a SUCCESS status update message 5 seconds after the transaction is initiated.
-#Delayed Success – 0772222222

 #Paynow will send a SUCCESS status update message 30 seconds after the transaction is initiated.
 This simulates the user taking a longer than normal amount of time to authorize the transaction from their handset
-#User Cancelled – 0773333333
+#Delayed Success – 0772222222

 #Paynow will send a FAILED status update message 30 seconds after the transaction is initiated.
 This simulates the user cancelling the mobile money transaction.
+#User Cancelled – 0773333333

+#Paynow will immediately fail the transaction during initiation and return an “Insufficient balance” error message.
 #Insufficient Balance – 0774444444

 # Save the response from paynow in a variable